What causes droopy eyelid? 16 possible conditions

-Ptosis is the medical term for a drooping eyelid.
-It refers only to the upper eyelid; it does not refer to lower eyelid sagging.
-Upper eyelid drooping can sometimes affect your vision if the drooping is severe.
-Ptosis is not a disease, but a symptom of another condition that must be treated.
+“Ptosis” is the medical term for a drooping upper eyelid.
+Eyelid drooping can sometimes affect your vision if it’s severe.
+Ptosis isn’t a disease.
+It’s actually a symptom of a condition that you should seek treatment for.

-Ptosis can be caused by a number of factors that affect the muscles, nerves, or skin of the eyelids.
-The muscles that allow your eyelids to move up and down—called the levator muscles—can become weakened from age or injury.
-In addition, some people may be born with weaker-than-normal eye muscles, thereby developing ptosis at a young age.
+A number of factors that affect the muscles, nerves, or skin of the eyelids can cause ptosis.
+The muscles that allow your eyelids to move up and down are called the levator muscles.
+They can weaken from age or injury.
+In addition, some people may be born with eye muscles that are weaker than normal, causing them to develop ptosis at a young age.

 Nerve damage can contribute to ptosis as well.
-A common cause of ptosis is Horner syndrome.
-Horner syndrome is a form of nerve damage that occurs in the face and eyes, and is usually the result of an underlying condition.
-Stroke and other brain injuries, spinal cord injuries, and some forms of lung cancer can cause Horner syndrome and ptosis.
+A common cause of ptosis is Horner’s syndrome.
+Horner’s syndrome is a form of nerve damage that occurs in the face and eyes.
+It’s usually the result of an underlying condition.
+Stroke and other brain injuries, spinal cord injuries, and some forms of lung cancer can cause Horner’s syndrome and ptosis.

 Some chronic conditions, including diabetes and myasthenia gravis, may also increase your risk of ptosis.
-Diabetes—your body’s inability to process sugar correctly—can lead to a number of complications, including eye disease.
+Diabetes is an inability to process sugar correctly.
+It can lead to a number of complications, including eye disease.
 Myasthenia gravis is an autoimmune disease that affects the way your muscles and nerves communicate.

 Cluster headaches can also cause ptosis in some people.
-Cluster headaches are severe headaches that strike in a frequent pattern for a period of time (cluster periods) and then go into remission.
+Cluster headaches are severe headaches that strike frequently during “cluster periods” and then go into remission.

 The primary symptom of ptosis is a visible drooping of the upper eyelid.
 Ptosis can affect children and adults at any stage of life.
 You may notice symptoms in one or both eyes.
-Individuals who are born with drooping eyelids have congenital ptosis.
-One of the signs of congenital ptosis is having uneven creases in the eyelids.
+People who are born with drooping eyelids have congenital ptosis.
+One of the signs of congenital ptosis is having uneven or absent creases in the eyelids.